-Even if you’ve set it up in a corner of the room, make sure to keep the camera straight.
+Even if you’ve set up in a corner of the room, make sure to keep the camera straight.
 Doing so helps avoid distortion and make sure your horizon is straight – you can check this sometimes on your live view screen.

 You’ll notice that if you tilt the camera up or down, the vertical lines start to slant – this is the distortion you want to avoid.
 To help with this we’d recommend keeping your tripod height around 4-5 feet.

-One of the bigger discussions amongst pro real estate photographers is whether to leave the house lights on or off?!
+One of the bigger discussions amongst pro real estate photographers is whether to leave the house lights on or off!

 On the flip side, if you aren’t bringing your own strobe lights to the shoot, turning the lights off can make the room look a little cold.
 You want the room to look warm and inviting but with a natural balance to the overall colours.
 It’s a hard one to judge and each property will be different.

-We’d recommend only turning the house lights on if you need to illuminate areas you can’t with your own lighting kit – but don’t make it look odd.
-If you are skilled with Photoshop then you could make it look like all the lights were on when they weren’t!
+We’d recommend only turning the house lights on IF you need to illuminate areas you can’t with your own lighting kit – but don’t make it look odd.
+If you are skilled with Photoshop, then you could make it look like all the lights were on when they weren’t.

 But overall, natural light often looks best in most situations.
 Keep the idea of bright and airy in your head and you won’t go far wrong.

 When it comes to positioning your strobe, lights look to bounce them off a wall behind your position and up to the ceiling so the light spreads wide without being obvious where the source is.

-Place a light modifier over your flash to help out dispersing the light.
-Watch out for any potential shadows it may leave if you don’t bounce the light off a wall or ceiling first.
+For larger spaces, install your flash units on your light stands.
+Position them out of the frame and angle them upwards toward the ceiling.
+Having a light modifier over your flash will help out dispersing the light but watch out for any potential shadows it may leave if you don’t bounce the light off a wall or ceiling first.

 The most dynamic time for exterior real estate lighting is early morning or just before dusk – the golden hour as photographers call it.

 Find out if the property you’re shooting is North, East, West or South facing.
 Knowing this will help you understand from which direction the sun will be when you’re there.
-Ideally, you want the sun hitting the front of the property for maximum illumination, so plan your time around that.
+Ideally you want the sun hitting the front of the property for maximum illumination, so plan your time around that.

 It’s a common trick used by many real estate photographers to make the property look more appealing.